-- MOTAT is one of my favorite museums.
-Not only does it offer hands-on family learning, it also has special/traveling events throughout the year as well as fun events for Halloween and charitable events in the Christmas season.
+- MOTAT is one of my favourite museums.
+Not only does it offer hands-on family learning, but it also has travelling events throughout the year as well as fun events for Halloween or Matariki, and charitable events in the Christmas season.

-If you enjoyed this article, please share it on social media, including Pintreset:
+If you enjoyed this article, please share it on social media, including Pinterest:

-Disclaimer: I was provided with a media pass to this event, however the opinions expressed here are strictly my own.
+Disclaimer: MOTAT provided a media pass to this event.
+However, the opinions expressed here are strictly my own.